Our Endorsements

 Since our launch in 2021, Housing Santa Cruz County has endorsed and advocated for a variety of policies, projects, measures and other tools to advance affordable housing efforts throughout Santa Cruz County.
 Below you will find information on items that we have endorsed and worked to advanced over the years.

-Want to request an HSCC endorsement for your project or policy?
-Click here.
+To request an HSCC endorsement for your project or policy, please click here.

 Developments & Projects